-Student must adhere to the dress code and policy for each site where they are doing their clinical rotations (i.e., protective wear, etc.).
+Students must adhere to the dress code and policy for each site where they are doing their clinical rotations (i.e., protective wear, etc.).
 In addition, students must wear uniforms which meet standards set forth by this manual.

-- 1. Black Scrubs (Must be purchased at the JSU Bookstore or Scrubs Plus and have the JSU Respiratory logo).
-No joggers allowed. - 2.
-White Lab coat and black scrub jacket (Must be purchased at the JSU Bookstore or Scrubs Plus and have the JSU Respiratory logo) - 3.
-A Short sleeve or long sleeve white or black T-shirt must be worn under all Scrub tops. - 4.
-Enclosed white or black color shoes (leather sneakers and/or uniform shoes, etc.).
+- Black Scrubs (Must be purchased at the JSU Bookstore or Scrubs Plus and have the JSU Respiratory logo).
+No joggers allowed. - White Lab coat and black scrub jacket (Must be purchased at the JSU Bookstore or Scrubs Plus and have the JSU Respiratory logo) - A Short sleeve or long sleeve white or black T-shirt must be worn under all Scrub tops. - Enclosed white or black color shoes (leather sneakers and/or uniform shoes, etc.).
 The shoe shall be a closed, conservatively styled, shoe with leather uppers.
 The shoe's upper shall not be suede, patent leather, canvas, or any other artificial fabric.
 The entire shoe shall be no less than 99% solid color, including the visible edge of the sole.
 Shoelaces shall be 100% solid color.
 The heel of the shoe should be one inch or less.
 Shoes with open toes or open heels are specifically prohibited.
-Shoes should be always kept clean, including shoelaces. - 5.
-Identification Badge must be always worn in the clinical setting.
+Shoes should be always kept clean, including shoelaces. - Identification Badge must be always worn in the clinical setting.
 ID badges must be properly displayed on the uniform by the student so that the student's name and title are clearly visible to patient, faculty, and healthcare staff.
 Proper display can include wearing ID badge on the right or left chest area of scrub top or lab coat/scrub jacket.
-ID badges cannot be worn at the waist level. - 6.
-The student must have with them each clinical day a stethoscope, a watch with a second hand, and a calculator. - 7.
-Personal appearance must be kept up each day. - 8.
-Good Personal Hygiene - 1.
-Beard and/or moustache should be well groomed.
+ID badges cannot be worn at the waist level. - The student must have with them each clinical day a stethoscope, a watch with a second hand, and a calculator. - Personal appearance must be kept up each day.